 Possibly the most subtle color of all, brown seems to limit’s logo presence to the more masculine, outdoor businesses.
 The most prevalent of brown’s emotions seems to be isolation as it’s just light enough to let us know it’s there but keeps to itself.
 Camping equipment, hunting, and other businesses that allow people to do things themselves tend to fall under the brown banner.

 Emotions: Power, Mysterious, Grieving, Elegance

 Any logo meant to give the customer a sense of power holds a little bit of black in it.
 Black is the ultimate dominance and ultimate finality.
-The more power that the services deal in, the more black that is used in the logo.
-Think of athletic symbols like Under Armour and Nike sports gear relies on making the customer feel more powerful for wearing their clothes.
+The more power the services deal, the more black is used in the logo.
+Think of athletic symbols like Under Armour and Nike sports gear relies on making the customer feel more mighty for wearing their clothes.
 Similarly, formal wear helps the individual feel powerful in celebration instead of performance.

 Emotions: Innocence, Purity, Cleanliness

-Not many businesses can pull off a lot white in their logos.
-Those who have abundance of white have to be in the business of something that is as absolute as a starting point.
-Bread dough, weddings, paper, things everyone at some point in their lives at least considers using.
+Not many businesses can pull off a lot of white in their logos.
+Those with an abundance of white must be in the business of something as absolute as a starting point.
+Bread dough, weddings, paper, things everyone at some point in their lives at least consider using.

-Like black however, white is used in moderation in almost all logos.
-If nothing else black and white can help tell customers if your services are serious or happy.
+Like black, however, in almost all logos, white is used in moderation.
+If nothing else, black and white can help tell customers if your services are serious or happy.